matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Each type is designed to optimize the performance and availability of your applications.

 4) How does Cloud CDN (Content Delivery Network) work with GCP?
-Answer: Cloud CDN uses Google's globally distributed edge points of presence to cache HTTP(S) load balanced content close to your users.
-In GCP, Cloud CDN is integrated with HTTP(S) Load Balancing, allowing it to serve content directly from cache, reducing latency and improving page load times for your applications.
+Answer: Cloud CDN uses Google's globally distributed edge points of presence to cache HTTPS load balanced content close to your users.
+In GCP, Cloud CDN is integrated with HTTPS Load Balancing, allowing it to serve content directly from cache, reducing latency and improving page load times for your applications.
 It works by caching content at the edge locations; when a user requests content, Cloud CDN serves it from the nearest edge location, if available, to minimize distance and latency.